20 Stunning, Rarely Seen Photos of Marilyn Monroe

 In 1947, Marilyn Monroe took her dog Ruffles to the beach—while wearing skis.
 Monroe was a huge animal lover and had various cats and dogs throughout her life including two spaniels, a Chihuahua, and a basset hound.

 This photo is from the set of the film Scudda Ho!
 Scudda Hay!.
 The plot involves two brothers who compete for the affections of the same girl.
-No, Monroe doesn’t play this part.
+No, Monroe doesn't play this part.
 Instead, she plays the tiny and uncredited part of Betty.
+Here are some of the weirdest jobs celebrities had before become famous.

 Talent agent Johnny Hyde "discovered" Marilyn Monroe in a racquet club in Palm Springs in 1949.
 As the photo above shows, the duo had great chemistry, and they worked well together for years.
 Reportedly, however, Monroe repeatedly refused his marriage proposals, saying that she loved him, but she wasn't in love with him.
 Don't miss these rarely seen pictures you won't find in history books.

-Monroe’s movies typically capture her joking side, but she was just as lighthearted off-screen.
-In this picture, she laughs with actor Edward G. Robinson while serving him a slice of cake and casually sporting a chef’s hat.
+Monroe's movies typically capture her joking side, but she was just as lighthearted off-screen.
+In this picture, she laughs with actor Edward G. Robinson while serving him a slice of cake and casually sporting a chef's hat.
+This is the untold story behind Marilyn Monroe's "Happy Birthday Mr. President" dress.

 In 1952, Monroe posed near Niagara Falls, New York.
-Her film of the same name, Niagra, features a famous walk by Monroe’s character across cobblestone streets.
+Her film of the same name, Niagra, features a famous walk by Monroe's character across cobblestone streets.
 It holds the record for the longest walk in cinema history—116 feet of film, according to imdb.com.
+Did you know the FBI had a file on Marilyn Monroe, and these other celebrities?

 Before cell phones and smartphones, there were good old rotary phones, like the one Monroe uses in this picture.
 She's on the set of her 1952 film Don't Bother To Knock.
 Here are the rarely seen photos of Jackie Kennedy.